-The Fund is part of the Local Government Pension Scheme and under IAS 26 it is required to disclose the actuarial present value of promised retirement benefits across the Fund as a whole.

-The Fund provides defined benefits, which for membership to 31st March 2015, are based on members' Final Pensionable Pay.
+Introduction The Fund is part of the Local Government Pension Scheme and under IAS 26 it is required to disclose the actuarial present value of promised retirement benefits across the Fund as a whole.
+The Fund provides defined benefits, which for membership to 31 st March 2016, are based on members' Final Pensionable Pay.
 The required valuation is carried out by the Fund Actuary, Aon Hewitt using assumptions derived in the same way as those recommended for individual participating employers reporting pension liabilities under IAS 19.
 This approach results in a different valuation of liabilities than at triennial funding valuation.
-(Actuarial statement p96).

-The information set out below relates to actuarial present value of the promised retirement benefits in the Fund.
+(Actuarial statement p102) The information set out below relates to actuarial present value of the promised retirement benefits in the Fund.
+Actuarial present value of Paragraph 6.5.2.7 of CIPFA's Code of Practice on local authority accounting for 2015/16

-authority accounting for 2014/15
+Actuarial present value of autionity accounting for 2015/10

-promised retirement benefits sets out that the actuarial present value of promised retirement benefits based on prospect salaries should be disclosed.
+promised retirement benefits esent value of promised retire ement benefits based on projected

+salaries should be disclosed.

-The results as at 31 st March 2013 together with the 2010 figures are shown in the ta
+10 figures are shown in the table

-shown in order to show the level
+o shown in order to show the level

-the Fund when the liabilities are
+of surplus or deficit within the valued using IAS19 assumptions.

-or our place of definition market Value as at Value as at
+Value as at Value as at

 31 st March 2013 31 st March 2010

 £M £M

 Fair value of net assets 9,940.3 7,916.91

-Actuarial present value of the promised retirement benefits 12,259.3 11,726.54
+Actuarial present value of the pro mised retirement benefits 12,259.3 11,726.54

-Surplus / (deficit) in the Fund as measured for IAS26 purposes (2,319.0) (3,809.63)
+Surplus / (deficit) in the Fund as a purposes measured for IAS26 (2,319.0) (3,809.63)

-Assumptions The latest full triennial ac tuarial valuation of the Fund's lia abilities was carried out as at 31st
+Assumptions The latest full triennial actua rial valuation of the Fund's li abilities was carried out as at 31 st

 March 2013.
-The princip pal assumptions used for the p urpose of IAS 26 by the Fund's
+The principal assumptions used for the p ourpose of IAS 26 by the Fund's

-independent qualified actu iaries were:
+independent qualified actuari es were:

 31 st March 2013 31 st March 2010

 (% p.a.) (% p.a.)

 Discount rate 4.5 5.5

 RPI Inflation 3.4 3.9

 CPI Inflation 2.4 3.0

-Rate of increase to pensions in payment 2.4 3.9
+Rate of increase to pensions in p ayment 2.4 3.9

-Rate of increase to deferred pensions 2.4 3.9
+Rate of increase to deferred pens 2.4 3.9

-Rate of general increase in salaries 3.9 5.4
+Rate of general increase in salar ies 3.9 5.4

-^{} In excess of Guaranteed Minimum Pension increases in payment where appropriate
+\ In excess of Guaranteed Minimum Pension increases in payment where appropriate